elsewhencode/project-guidelines/README.md

 |   └── user.test.js
 ```

-* Place Your Test Files Next to The Implementation
+* Place your test files next to the implementation.
 * Put your additional test files to a separate test folder to avoid confusion.
-* Use a `./config` directory.
+* Use a `./config` folder.
 Values to be used in config files are provided by environmental variables.
-* Put Your Long `npm` Scripts in a `./scripts` directory.
-This is for bash and node scripts for database synchronisation, front-end build scripts and so on.
+* Put your scripts in a `./scripts` folder.
+This includes bash and node scripts for database synchronisation, build and bundling and so on.
-* Place your built output in a `./build` folder
+* Place your build output in a `./build` folder.
+Add `build/` to `.gitignore`
 * Use `PascalCase' 'camelCase` for filenames and directory names too.
 Use  `PascalCase`  only for Components.
 * `CheckBox/index.js` should have the `CheckBox` component, as could `CheckBox.js`, but **not** `CheckBox/CheckBox.js` or `checkbox/CheckBox.js` which are redundant.
 * Ideally the directory name would match the name of the default export of `index.js`

 ## 8. Code style
 * Use stage-1 and higher JavaScript (modern) syntax for new projects.
+For old project stay consistent with existing syntax unless you intent to modernise the project.
 * Include code style check before build process
 * Use [ESLint - Pluggable JavaScript linter](http://eslint.org/) to enforce code style
 * Use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript.
 [Read more · GitBook](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details)